 Adjustable as heating needs change

 No dials to fiddle with--simply plug in the Sweeter Heater and adjust the height with the 6-foot electrical cord, on the overhead mount, or mount to a side wall and your chickens will get as close to it as they need to be.

-Cold weather note: Infrared rays are designed to travel only a short distance, so you will be providing warmth to the birds that can roost directly beneath the heater only.
-The amount of warmth provided to the birds will be dependent on the distance between the heater and the chickens, plus other factors like drafts and the ambient air temperature.
+Your Sweeter Heater can provide warmth to any animal directly in front of the heating surface (if mounted sideways) or below (if mounted above).
+The amount of warmth provided is dependent on the distance between the heater and the animals, plus other factors like drafts and the ambient air temperature.
 Keep in mind when positioning your heater that a thermometer in the air beneath it will not provide accurate heating information, because the heat from a Sweeter Heater passes through the air without warming it.
 Only a solid object will absorb and be warmed by it.
 (If you're not sure if it's working, just watch your flock's behavior!
 If they're under the heater, it's working.)

 Easy to clean